 Creating and adapting content to perform well on Pinterest relies heavily on understanding who uses Pinterest and how they use it.

 As Pinterest grows in popularity, we’re starting to see a shift in demographics.
-Though this platform has always been notorious for predominantly attracting female users, that’s changing: about 71% of users are women, but 1/3 of all new users are men, a number that is slowly increasingly.
+Though this platform has always been notorious for predominantly attracting female users, that’s changing: about 79.5% of Pinterest users are women versus 20.5% who are men:

-- The average order value of a Shopify sale coming from Pinterest is $50, which is currently higher than all other major social platforms
+- The average sales order value from Pinterest is $50, which is currently higher than other social media platforms.

 6 Ways to Adapt Your Content for Best Visibility on Pinterest